yowainwright/yowainwright.github.io/src/pages/about.md

 meta: About Jeff Wainwright, yowainwright on the internet
 ---

-I'm software engineer at [Dollar Shave Club](https://www.dollarshaveclub.com/).
+I'm a software engineer at [Dollar Shave Club](https://www.dollarshaveclub.com/).
 I write software because I'm passionate about making things, learning and contributing to society.
 Software allows me to do those things everyday.
 Unrelated to software, I enjoy [riding bikes](https://www.strava.com/athletes/722335), [running](https://www.strava.com/athletes/722335), and surfing.

 The profile handle "yowainwright" is derived from conversations I had with my dad in his woodshop growing up.
-I would sit on a workbench and tell him about my dreams for the future which were always very lofty.
-He would respond to my enthusiasm at key moments by pumping is fist in a winning gesture and say in a deep tone—yoooo wainwright!
+I would sit on a workbench and tell him about my dreams for the future which were always lofty.
+He would respond to my enthusiasm at key moments by pumping is fist in a winning gesture and say in a deep tone, "yoooo Wainwright!".
 Not being a typical quick-learner or athlete, his words encouraged me to move forward.
-I think I still carry motivation from his support.
+I get a lot of motivation from his support.

 <br>